How to Handle the Halloween Candy Haul

 More challenging for health-minded moms is what comes after Halloween.
 We live in a city with dense housing, which enables the kids to amass a mountain of sweets in a few short blocks.
 It makes for pretty efficient trick-or-treating.

 In our house, we deal with the giant haul by letting the kids have at it for a week or so, during which time I follow them around with toothbrushes.
 Then the remaining loot gets squirreled away in a cupboard and dipped into on occasion.
-Ultimately we donate the sweets to the communal candy bowl at either my husband’s office or the charity where I volunteer.
+Ultimately, the kids lose interest and we donate the sweets to the communal candy bowl at either my husband’s office or the charity where I volunteer.